sruffner/maestro5dev/README.md

 # Maestro

-<mark>I am currently porting Maestro to run under Windows 11 Professional (update 23H2) and RTX64 4.5.
+<mark>I have recently ported Maestro to run under Windows 11 Professional (update 23H2) and RTX64 4.5.
 The new version
-will be released as Maestro 5.0.0.
-The source code for the last working release, Maestro 4.2.1, is available at `src/maestro4.2.1_codebase`.</mark>
+has been released as Maestro 5.0.0.
+Releases 5.0.1 and 5.0.2 implemented a number of requested features; these new features will not be backported to Maestro 4.x.
+The source code for the last 4.x release, Maestro 4.2.1, is available at `src/maestro4.2.1_codebase`.</mark>

 <mark>NOTE: As of Jan 2025, I will no longer be actively developing **Maestro/RMVideo**.
 I have made this repo available for